 The "double room" charge on your bill is only a holding charge, and does not guarantee that you will be placed in a double.
 Your bill will be updated accordingly when final room assignments are made in early August.
 Questions about housing assignments or this charge on your bill can be directed to Residential Education and Housing Services.

 All enrolled students must have healthcare insurance that covers primary care services in Los Angeles County.
 Occidental offers a student health insurance plan through United HealthCare Insurance that covers primary, urgent, emergency, pharmaceutical and behavioral health care locally, nationally and internationally.
 There are no breaks in coverage, so you will be covered while on winter and summer breaks.
 Full details on Oxy's student health insurance plan through United HealthCare are available on the Emmons Wellness Center website.
-The Occidental Student Health Insurance Program (OSHIP) premium cost for the 2020-2021 academic year is $2,594, but may be waived for students who are covered under a parent's policy or have other health care coverage.
+The Occidental Student Health Insurance Program (OSHIP) may be waived for students who are covered under a parent's policy or have other health care coverage.
 If you do not waive the student health insurance, you will be automatically enrolled in the student health plan and the full amount will be billed to your student account.
 You can view the Emmons billing and insurance frequently asked questions or contact firstname.lastname@example.org for more information.